DerwenAI/strwythura/README.md

 about "AI reasoning" made by tech firms.

 Fortunately, decisions can be made _without models_, even in AI applications.
 Shock, horror!!!
-Plaease, say it isn't so!?!
+Please, say it isn't so!?!
 Brace yourselves, using models is a thing, but not the only thing.
 For more detailed discussion, see: